India & China; Past, Present & Future

 India and China; two of earth’s largest countries and home to the oldest living civilisations.
 Often seen as polar opposites, we believe that there are a surprising number of similarities between these great nations; both home to examples of the world’s finest temples, largest historical empires, exciting cuisines, greatest cities, spectacular landscapes, oldest religions, diversity of experience and from the Western perspective, the personification of the exotic, the unfamiliar, the enchanting and the beguiling.
 Combined, they immerse travellers with an unparalleled richness of experience.

-- Day 1 - The Taj Mahal Palace - Mumbai
+- Day 1 - Taj Mahal Palace - Mumbai

-Morning colonial walking tour (St Thomas's, PoW Museum, Horniman Circle etc).
-Lunch at Sea Lounge.
-Afternoon Elephanta Caves.
+Arrive in Mumbai and transfer to your hotel.
+Afternoon colonial walking tour (St Thomas's, PoW Museum, Horniman Circle etc).

-- Day 3 - The Taj Mahal Palace - Mumbai
+- Day 2 - Taj Mahal Palace - Mumbai

 Morning city tour - Ghandi's Home, Dhobi Ghat & Parsi sites.
-Afternoon shopping tour of 'new' Mumbai.
+Afternoon Elephanta Caves.
 Dinner at Golden Dragon.

-- Day 4 - Vivanta by Taj, Aurangabad - Aurangabad
+- Day 3 - Vivanta Aurangabad - Aurangabad

 Fly to Aurangabad.
 Afternoon visit to Ellora Caves & Daulatabad Fort.